 Probability of choosing the same actor hash

 An actor generates an RSA key pair consisting of a private key and a public key.
 For such a cryptographic scheme to be secure, a huge number of key pairs must exist.
 Otherwise, an attacker could break the scheme by enumerating all key pairs (brute force attack).
-Hence, users will most likely generate different key pairs.
+Hence, users will almost certainly generate different key pairs.

-If all key pairs have different public keys, users will most likely have different actor hashes.
+If all key pairs have different public keys, users will almost certainly have different actor hashes.

 To spoof an actor hash, an attacker would have to come up with a valid key pair of which the SHA-256 hash of the public key yields the actor hash to be spoofed.
 To do this, he must either break the SHA-256 hash function to find a colliding public key, or break the asymmetric cryptography scheme by finding the private key corresponding to the public key of the account.
 Both are believed to be hard.